uclab-potsdam/inflect/README.md

 To read your story in the browser, use the hash to specify which markdown file should be parsed.
-In theory, you could therefore also embed other markdown files in the current one, like this: [#visualizations](#visualizations)
+You can also embed other markdown files in the current one, like this: <a href="#visualizations">#visualizations</a>